CLAY ANIMATION TIPS & TRICKS

 My favorite clay for animation is Newplast.
 It holds up well under hot lights, the colors don't run, and it's simply easy to work with.
 The only drawback I've discovered it that some colors don't age well and will get hard and crumble.
 That happened to a few colors that I hadn't used for a couple of years.
 Unfortunately, Newplast isn't sold in the United States so shipping is pretty expensive.

-Lately I've been using Sculpey III for my personal projects.
+I've used Sculpey III for a lot of my personal projects.
 It might seem strange because it's known for being a baked clay, but it's wonderful to animate in it's soft form.
 It's easy to sculpt, it's lightweight, the colors don't run, and it doesn't harden or get too soft under hot lights.
-However, I've recently discovered that Sculpey will eat through some surfaces if it's left sitting for a while, so it's a good idea to do some tests or find ways to protect your sets from making direct contact with the clay.
+However, I've discovered that Sculpey will eat through some surfaces if it's left sitting for a while, so it's a good idea to do some tests or find ways to protect your sets from making direct contact with the clay.

-My third choice is Van Aken clay which is sold at most art shops.
+My last choice is Van Aken clay which is sold at most art shops and is sort of a go-to for most claymation projects.
 Van Aken has vibrant colors and can be melted down for mixing custom colors, but that also means it gets very soft if it's under hot lights for too long and the colors rub off easily, so cleaning your fingers between frames is a must.
 Sometimes it gets so soft that it feels like animating gum and then it's necessary to put the puppet in the freezer or turn off the lights to let it cool off.
 Some animators mix their own batches of clay with secret ingredients, but I always use the clays straight out of the package.
 I like the look of fingerprints in the clay and I expect to re-sculpt the clay during animation.
 If you bend your puppet's arm and the clay separates at the elbow, just re-sculpt it.
 That's why I love claymation, I can sculpt my puppet into whatever shape I want and the repairs- although more frequent than silicone or foam puppets- are pretty easy.

-Lately I've been using Sculpey III for my personal projects.
+I've used Sculpey III for a lot of my personal projects.
 It might seem strange because it's known for being a baked clay, but it's wonderful to animate in it's soft form.
 It's easy to sculpt, it's lightweight, the colors don't run, and it doesn't harden or get too soft under hot lights.
-However, I've recently discovered that Sculpey will eat through some surfaces if it's left sitting for a while, so it's a good idea to do some tests or find ways to protect your sets from making direct contact with the clay.
+However, I've discovered that Sculpey will eat through some surfaces if it's left sitting for a while, so it's a good idea to do some tests or find ways to protect your sets from making direct contact with the clay.

-My third choice is Van Aken clay which is sold at most art shops.
+My last choice is Van Aken clay which is sold at most art shops and is sort of a go-to for most claymation projects.
 Van Aken has vibrant colors and can be melted down for mixing custom colors, but that also means it gets very soft if it's under hot lights for too long and the colors rub off easily, so cleaning your fingers between frames is a must.
 Sometimes it gets so soft that it feels like animating gum and then it's necessary to put the puppet in the freezer or turn off the lights to let it cool off.
 Some animators mix their own batches of clay with secret ingredients, but I always use the clays straight out of the package.
 I like the look of fingerprints in the clay and I expect to re-sculpt the clay during animation.
 If you bend your puppet's arm and the clay separates at the elbow, just re-sculpt it.
 That's why I love claymation, I can sculpt my puppet into whatever shape I want and the repairs- although more frequent than silicone or foam puppets- are pretty easy.

 Other clay tips